RikGanguli/Blackjack/README.md

 <h1>Space Invaders using Pygame</h1>
-A simpler version of the famous card game BlackJack, which you can run on your command line and play with a virtul dealer.
+A simpler version of the classic card game Blackjack, which you can run on your command line and play with a virtul dealer.
 <h3>Game rules:</h3>
 <ol>
   <li>Dealer and player start out with two cards each.</li>